Dartvauder/NeuroSandboxWebUI/README.md

 #### upscale:

 1) Upload the initial image
-2) Select the options you need
+2) Set up the model according to the parameters you need
 3) Click the `Submit` button to get the upscaled image

 #### inpaint: